brainnetome/diffusionkit/source/userguide.rst

 three DWI images in different directions to detect the properties of tissues.
-Then Basser et al. introduced diffusion tensor `[12] <reference.html#id12>`_ to represent ADC as $D(\\bf{u}) = {\\bf u^{T}}{\\bf D}\\bf{u}$, where ${\\bf D}$ is called as the diffusion tensor, which is a 3 × 3 symmetric positive deﬁ nite matrix independent of u.
+Then Basser et al. introduced diffusion tensor `[12] <reference.html#id12>`_ to represent ADC as $D(\\bf{u}) = {\\bf u^{T}}{\\bf D}\\bf{u}$, where ${\\bf D}$ is called as the diffusion tensor, which is a 3 × 3 symmetric positive definite matrix independent of ${\\bf u}$.
 This method is called as diffusion tensor imaging (DTI) and is the most common method nowadays in dMRI technique.
 In DTI, the signal E(b) is represented as